 Symptoms Of Syncope In Dogs

 The symptoms of syncope in dogs relate to fainting episodes and may be difficult to distinguish from seizures.
-One difference is that seizures are often preceded by staring spells or unusual movements of the limbs or face.
-Syncope itself is often a symptom of other medical issues that require treatment.
-Here are some signs of syncope episodes in dogs.
+However, one difference is that seizures are often preceded by staring spells or unusual movements of the limbs or face.

 - Sudden collapse